Xuanphu108/math-expression-recognition/README.md

 num params

+Larger models

+render predicted latex **Do later**

+Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/

+## Done

-encode each row of feature map with rnn:
+encode each row of feature map with rnn: **Worse**

  * bidirectional row encoder **Worse for me**
  * trainable initial hidden state for each row; "Positional embeddings" (Embedding with vocab size height of encoded image) **Better**